 Confession: I sometimes lose sleep the night before hosting a dinner party.
 I blame it on a combination of excitement and nerves, but wow, hosting can be stressful.
-As part of my mission to solve my own host-xiety, I’ve compiled a list of delicious, easy, and inexpensive meals for large groups that I always return to—and that literally every guest will love.
+As part of my mission to solve my own host-xiety, I’ve compiled a list of delicious, easy, and inexpensive meals for large groups that I always return to—and that every guest will love.

-Feature image by Hannah Haston
+Featured image by Hannah Haston.

-Camille’s Top Tips for Cooking for a Crowd:
+Camille’s Top Tips for Cooking for a Crowd

-13 Inexpensive Meals Perfect for Large Groups
+18 Inexpensive Meals Perfect for Large Groups

 Hero Ingredient: The cauliflower has some serious veggie power.